GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.DataSources.UnitTests/Readme.md

  * The second expression defines the path to the second resource (e.g. `p => p.Topics`).
  * The third expression defines the actaul request method to mock (e.g. `t => t.List(It.IsAny<string>())`).
      * Notice the use of [`Moq.It`][Moq.It] syntax to specify parameters.
- * The fourth argument is an array of additional argument to send to the contrustor.
+ * The fourth argument is an array of additional argument to send to the request constructor.
      * These should match the types taken by the request building method.
      * They are required because the request types do not have an empty constructor.
      * The values of this list do not matter; only the types matter.
 We can later verify the correct parameters were given, and we are mocking the result.
- * The final argument is the list responces you wish the request to return in sequence.
+ * The final argument is the list of responces you wish the request to return in sequence.
-   The first call to the request will return the first response; the second, the second etc.
+     * The first call to the request will return the first element; the second call returns the second element and so on.
-     * If the list is empty, the request will instead throw a GoogleApiException.
+     * If the list is empty, the request will instead throw a [`GoogleApiException`][GoogleApiException].

-The created service that will successfully handle calls to the request method without making any actual HTTP requests (e.g. `mockedService.Projects.Topics.List("TestString")`).
+The created service will successfully handle calls to the request method without making any actual HTTP requests (e.g. `mockedService.Projects.Topics.List("TestString")`).

 ### Writing unit tests